 The idea is similar to a financial budget.
 The only difference is that you plan how you will spend your time rather than your money.
 And like a financial budget, you spend it on paper first.
 Building Champions, the executive coaching company I recommend, refers to this as a “Time Block.”

 My Ideal Week—the week I would live if I could control 100% of what happens—is divided into a simple grid.
 Each day has a theme.
 In addition, each day is segmented according to a specific focus area.

-In the spreadsheet embedded above, the themes are listed on the very top row:
+On My Ideal Week, daily themes are listed on the very top row:

 - Monday is devoted to my team, one-on-one meetings and a staff meeting at lunch.